AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 * We will extend the PolkaAirdrop project to support token-based airdrops.
 * We will extend the promotion of airdrops on other popular social media networks such as Instagram or WeChat.

 The project will be maintained after the grant.
-We will use own funds, and also the project is proposing a unique business model already being used in other similar platforms such as the ChainGPT project.
+We will use our funds, and the project is proposing a unique business model already being used in other similar platforms such as the ChainGPT project.
 In particular, this business model is based on collecting a fee for each NFT project launch in the platform.